High-pressure area: Formation

-A surface weather analysis for the United States on 21 October 2006.
+A surface weather analysis for the United States 21 October 2006.
 High pressure areas are labeled "H".

 High-pressure areas form due to downward motion through the troposphere, the atmospheric layer where weather occurs.
 Preferred areas within a synoptic flow pattern in higher levels of the troposphere are beneath the western side of troughs.
 On weather maps, these areas show converging winds (isotachs), also known as convergence, near or above the level of non-divergence, which is near the 500 hPa pressure surface about midway up through the troposphere, and about half the atmospheric pressure at the surface.

 High pressure systems are also called anticyclones.
-On English-language weather maps, high-pressure centers are identified by the letter H in English, within the isobar with the highest pressure value.
+On English-language weather maps, high-pressure centers are identified by the letter H, within the isobar with the highest pressure value.
 On constant pressure upper level charts, it is located within the highest height line contour.

 Typical conditions

 The subtropical ridge shows up as a large area of black (dryness) on this water vapor satellite image from September 2000.

 Highs are frequently associated with light winds at the surface and subsidence through the lower portion of the troposphere.
 In general, subsidence will dry out an air mass by adiabatic, or compressional, heating.
 Thus, high pressure typically brings clear skies.
-During the day, since no clouds are present to reflect sunlight, there is more incoming shortwave solar radiation and temperatures rise.
+During the day, since no clouds are present to reflect sunlight, there is more incoming shortwave solar radiation, and temperatures rise.
 At night, the absence of clouds means that outgoing longwave radiation (i.e. heat energy from the surface) is not absorbed, giving cooler diurnal low temperatures in all seasons.
-When surface winds become light, the subsidence produced directly under a high-pressure system can lead to a buildup of particulates in urban areas under the ridge, leading to widespread haze.
+When surface winds become light, subsidence directly beneath a high-pressure system can cause a buildup of particulates in urban areas beneath the ridge, leading to widespread haze.
 If the low level relative humidity rises towards 100 percent overnight, fog can form.

-Strong, vertically shallow high-pressure systems moving from higher latitudes to lower latitudes in the northern hemisphere are associated with continental arctic air masses.
+Strong, vertically shallow, high-pressure systems moving from higher to lower latitudes in the northern hemisphere are associated with continental Arctic air masses.
 Once arctic air moves over an unfrozen ocean, the air mass modifies greatly over the warmer water and takes on the character of a maritime air mass, which reduces the strength of the high-pressure system.
 When extremely cold air moves over relatively warm oceans, polar lows can develop.
 However, warm and moist (or maritime tropical) air masses that move poleward from tropical sources are slower to modify than arctic air masses.